 State Regulation and Licensing of Cannabis Businesses

 - Cannabis Control Board.
 An independent commission within the executive branch — the Cannabis Control Board — would regulate and license adult-use cannabis businesses.
-It would be composed of five full-time members.
-The governor would appoint the chair.
-The Senate Committee of Committees, the speaker of the House, the treasurer, and the attorney general would each appoint one member.
+It would be composed of three full-time members (or five in the Senate version).
+The governor would submit at least five names for wach appointee to a nominating committee — composed of members appointed by the Senate, House, and governor.
+The committee would determine which candidates are well qualified, and the governor would then appoint a chair and two members from the committee's list.

 - The board would appoint a full-time executive director — an attorney with experience in legislative or regulatory matters — and hire a full-time administrative assistant.
 The director would hire additional staff.

 - Advisory body.
-An appointed advisory committee would be composed of members with expertise in public health; agriculture, horticulture, or plant science; laboratory science or toxicology; systemic social justice and equity issues; women and minority-owned business ownership; substance misuse prevention; the cannabis industry; business management or regulatory compliance; municipal issues; public safety; and criminal justice reform.
+A 12-member appointed advisory committee would be composed of members with expertise in public health; laboratory science or toxicology; systemic social justice and equity issues; women and minority-owned business ownership; substance misuse prevention; the cannabis industry; business management or regulatory compliance; municipal issues; public safety; and criminal justice reform, along with the designees from the departments of Agriculture and Natural Resources.

 - License types.
 The board would license retailers, cultivators, product manufacturers, wholesalers, labs, and integrated licenses.
 Retailers and cultivator licenses must be tiered, and other licenses may be as well.
 Employees must also register.

 - There will be no more than five integrated licenses, one per dispensary.
-Because dispensaries are vertically integrated, these licenses would be as well.
+(However, any licensee could have one of each category of license.)

 - Rules.
-The board would develop comprehensive rules, including governing financier disclosure and eligibility, security, oversight, lab testing, health and safety, labeling, employee training, banking, tracking, storage, and transportation; mandating child-safe packaging; and banning products and packaging designed to appeal to minors.
+The board would develop comprehensive rules, including governing financier disclosure and eligibility, security, oversight, lab testing, health and safety, labeling, employee and licensee training, banking, tracking, storage, and transportation; mandating child-safe packaging; and banning products and packaging designed to appeal to minors.
 The board will develop a symbol to be used on cannabis products.
 Cannabis products could not include nicotine or alcoholic beverages.
 The board would determine qualifications for licensees.
+Other than registered patients, cannabis establishments cannot allow anyone under 21 to enter premises where cannabis is.

 - Potency limits for sales.
 Flower could not exceed 30% THC.
 Solid concentrates could not exceed 60%.
 Oils — apart from cartridges for vape pens — would not be allowed.
 These restrictions would not apply to medical cannabis or home cultivation.

 - Advertising restrictions.
-Ads must be approved by the board and must include warnings.
+In the House version, advertising would be completely banned.
+In the Senate version, ads must be approved by the board and must include warnings.
 Advertising could not be deceptive, promote overconsumption, offer free samples, or be appealing to minors.
 Advertising would only be allowed where the licensee can reasonably expect no more than 15% of viewers will be under 21.

 - Warning flyer.
-Retailers must display flyers developed by the board that include warnings, including about possible risks of cannabis and driving under the influence.
+Retailers must display flyers developed by the health department that include warnings, including about possible risks of cannabis and driving under the influence.

 - a plan to foster economic opportunities for those harmed by cannabis prohibition;